R2Northstar/NorthstarDocs/docs/Modding/plugins/interfacesapi.md

 the plugins system now use source interfaces.

 The launcher exposes almost everything required by plugins in interfaces that allow for backwards compatibility.
-The only thing that\'s passed to a plugin directly is the northstar dll HWND and a struct of data that\'s different for each plugin.
+The only thing that's passed to a plugin directly is the northstar dll HWND and a struct of data that's different for each plugin.

-Plugins are required to expose a
+Plugins are required to expose a `void* CreateInterface(const char* name, int* status)` function to share their own interfaces.
-`void* CreateInterface(const char* name, int* status)` function to share their own interfaces.
-The launcher loads the `PluginId` interface from the plugin to query info such as it\'s name.
+The launcher loads the `PluginId` interface from the plugin to query info such as it's name.

 Plugins can use the `CreateInterface` function exposed by the northstarDll to use northstar interfaces such as for logging.
 An interface is just an abstract class to force all functions into a vftable.

 ## Northstar Interfaces